jethrocarr/pupistry/README.md

 Pupistry builds on the functionality offered by the r10k workflow but rather than requiring the implementing of site-specific custom bootstrap and custom workflow mechanisms, Pupistry executes r10k, assembles the combined modules and then generates a compress artifact file.
-It then signs the artifact with GPG and uploads it into an Amazon S3 bucket along with a manifest file.
+It then optionally signs the artifact with GPG and finally uploads it into an Amazon S3 bucket along with a manifest file.

 The masterless Puppet machines then just run a Pupistry job which checks for a new version of the manifest file.
-If there is, it downloads the new artifact and does a GPG validation before applying it and running Puppet.
+If there is, it downloads the new artifact and does an optional GPG validation before applying it and running Puppet.
 To make life even easier, Pupistry will even spit out bootstrap files for your platform which sets up each server from scratch to pull and run the artifacts.

 Essentially Pupistry is intended to be a robust solution for masterless Puppet deployments and makes it trivial for beginners to get started with Puppet.